Looking for the best breast pump reviews?

 Knowing which breast pump features will offer the greatest benefits is a whole article in itself.
 If you don’t know what to look for check out our breast pump buying article here.
 Let’s start by giving you an idea of features, which make a breast pump stand out.

 Having the ability to control the speed and strength of a breast pump is the most important feature.
 Why?
 Comfort is vital when expressing.
 If you are uncomfortable, you will express less milk.
 Adjustable suction allows you to zone in the settings that are most comfortable for you.

 Using a breast pump can take a lot of time.
 The ability to pump hands free will allow you to multi-task as you pump.
-The only truly hands free pump in the Freemie Deluxe.
+The only truly hands-free pump in the Freemie Deluxe.
 Other brands such as the Medela freestyle can be used with a hand free pump bra.
-This gives you the freedom to move around whilst you pump.
+This gives you the freedom to move around while you pump.